What does Stan mean?

 (female) Stae, Stra, ..
 Middle name pairings:

 Stan is a very prominent first name for men (#550 out of 1220, Top 45%) and also a very prominent last name for all people (#27085 out of 150436, Top 18%).
 (2000 U.S. Census)

-The only other popular related form of Stan is Stanley (#685 from current records).
-Other variants, like Stanly, are seldom used.
-Adoption of these relations of Stan was common among parents 6 decades ago (average #276) and is now much reduced (#842, 78.2% less), with versions such as Stanley falling out of fashion.
+Which version is better?with its source form and related boy names.
+Popular related forms of Stan are Stanley (#688 from current records) and Stanly.
+Other variants, like Stanlea, are seldom used.
+Adoption of these relations of Stan was common among parents a century ago (average #1300) and is now much reduced (#1562, 96.5% less usage), with versions such as Stanley falling out of fashion.